walidamriou/Freekeh/README.md

 Freekeh is an Embedded IoT Framework for Wireless Sensors monitoring

 ### About
 Freekeh powered multi sensors system by a secure wireless solution.
+The system consists

 ### Freekeh release notes
 * v1.0.0